 International work is becoming increasingly important as the globalisation of the gambling market gathers speed.

-We have to ensure that both our international colleagues and the gambling industry have adequate knowledge of the Norwegian model and the tools at our disposal in our efforts to combat gambling problems.
+We have to ensure that our international colleagues and the gambling industry have adequate knowledge of the Norwegian gambling model and the tools we have at our disposal to combat gambling problems.
 This is important if our regulations are to have the desired effect.

 International dialogue and cooperation

-We are in regular dialogue with authorities and industry parties in other parts of the world, and we attend international meetings and give talks at conferences.
-Dialogue and cooperation with international colleagues help us to protect our own gambling market, but also to learn from experience gained in other markets.
+We are in regular dialogue with authorities and industry players in other parts of the world, and we regularly attend international meetings and give talks at conferences.
+Dialogue and cooperation with international colleagues help us to protect the Norwegian gambling market, but also to learn from experience gained in other gambling markets.

-Norsk Tipping and Norsk Rikstoto are competing against large international betting companies that actively seek to recruit Norwegian customers in spite of Norway’s prohibition on such marketing.
+Norsk Tipping and Norsk Rikstoto are competing against large international betting companies that actively seek to recruit Norwegian customers in spite of Norway’s prohibition on such activities.
 Today, many authorities require operators applying for a licence in their jurisdiction to respect the regulations of other countries and stay away from markets where they are not wanted.
-That is why it is important that we inform these authorities if their licensees violate Norwegian rules.
+This is why it is important that we inform such authorities if their operators violate Norwegian rules.

 Our international work is also important because of the growing impact of technological developments on the gambling industry and the increasing globalisation of the market.